qltd/SwiftBio/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 = Products with variant not getting recorded in GA =

 Currently our plugin does not support products with variant & hence you may not see their transaction data in GA.
 This feature is only available with the <a href="https://codecanyon.net/item/actionable-google-analytics-for-woocommerce/9899552?ref=tatvic" target="_blank">premium version</a> of our plugin.

+= Does this plugin provide Adwords Conversion Tracking? =

+The free version of our plugin does not provide Adwords Conversion Tracking feature.
+This feature is only available with the <a href="https://codecanyon.net/item/actionable-google-analytics-for-woocommerce/9899552?ref=tatvic" target="_blank">premium version</a> of our plugin.

+= Does this plugin provide Facebook Pixel Tracking? =

+The free version of our plugin does not provide Facebook Pixel Tracking feature.
+This feature is only available with the <a href="https://codecanyon.net/item/actionable-google-analytics-for-woocommerce/9899552?ref=tatvic" target="_blank">premium version</a> of our plugin.

+= Does this plugin provide Google Optimize Snippet Adding Support? =

+The free version of our plugin does not provide Google Optimize Snippet Adding Support.
+This feature is only available with the <a href="https://codecanyon.net/item/actionable-google-analytics-for-woocommerce/9899552?ref=tatvic" target="_blank">premium version</a> of our plugin.

 = I have noticed that some transactions are missing in my GA account, compared to my Woocmmerce backend (Orders) =